nptnl/solvation/readme.md

 **number parsing:**

-Numbers can be interpreted in a variety of ways, but Solvation only stores them as one of three types: the `Comp` for complex numbers (containing two `f64`s), `u16`, and `bool`.
+Numbers can be interpreted in a variety of ways, but Solvation only stores them as one of four types: the `Comp` for complex numbers (containing two `f64`s), the `Rat` for ratinal fractions (containing two `i32`s), `u16`, and `bool`.
 The parsing function for this homemade `Comp` type basically searches for "i" and a "+" or a "-".
 This means that within one complex number, the spaces surround "+" and "-" can be omitted, but they can also still be used and it's okay.

 ```
 3.0